JWSmoroske/nutrition-advisor-cs498/README.md

     Change the API key value with the actualy value of the OpenAI API key in the .env file Run npm start-
         Locally runs the backend on port 5000
+    Ensure the MySQL server is open under port 3306 & match login information in databaseAccess.js

 Frontend
-    -Uses Node.js (I installed with v10.2.3)
+ - Uses Node.js (I installed with v10.2.3)
-    -React.js
+ - React.js
-    -Used react bootstrap to help with some designing components Backend
+ - Used react bootstrap to help with some designing components Backend
-    -Uses Node.js (I installed with v10.2.3)
+ - Uses Node.js (I installed with v10.2.3)
-    -Express.js
+ - Express.js

-NOTES
+# NOTES
  - We are using a monorepo structure, an alternative could be separating the parts (frontend, backend, etc.) into microservices and their own repositories.